 At DEGIRO, you can trade in futures on a number of affiliated derivatives exchanges.
 Due to their relatively high risk and their complexity, they are not suitable for inexperienced investors.
 Therefore, with a DEGIRO account, you cannot directly trade in derivatives.
 You will need an Active or Trader account, which comes with additional appropriateness tests and terms and conditions.

 Trading in derivatives, such as futures, can be very profitable, but it comes with substantial risk.
 On the upside, you can profit from the leverage effect, which allows you to achieve a high return on your investment.
 On the downside, however, you can lose more money than your initial stake.
 Futures are complex financial products.
 At DEGIRO, we are open and transparent about the risks that are related to investing.
 We do not facilitate the settlement of physically delivered contracts.
 We inform customers about an upcoming expiry and request the position to be closed on time.
 If that does not happen, DEGIRO closes the position for the investor to prevent, for example, having to buy a number of barrels of oil.
 We, therefore, ask for collateral.
 In some exceptional situations, the losses an investor experiences can be higher than this collateral.
 If you have insufficient collateral according to our risk model, we can ask you to make a deposit or to lower your risk.
 If you do not solve the deficit in time or if your risk becomes too high according to the model, DEGIRO can intervene.
 It is recommended to only enter into obligations that you can meet with money that you do not need in the short term.
 You can find more information about buying futures on this page.

 The information in this article is not written for advisory purposes, nor does it intend to recommend any investments.
-Please be aware that facts may have changed since the article was originally written.
 Investing involves risks.
 You can lose (a part of) your deposit.
 We advise you to only invest in financial products that match your knowledge and experience.